dtecoder46/Excel-analysis-practice/README.md

 # Medicaid-Montgomery-County-Analysis

-A data analysis project analyzing a Data.gov dataset with records of the number of people in Montgomery County, MD who have enrolled in Medicaid/MHCP
+A data analysis project analyzing 2 datasets

+Dataset 1: Data.gov - Number of people enrolled in Medicaid/MCHP in Montgomery County

+Dataset 2: Government of Canada - Active wildfires in Canada 2026

 This is mainly an Excel practice project